andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 Sometimes the values were very sensible, and other times they weren't.

-For example, when selecting one row based on a unique column value, the "Rows Removed" figure was "one less" than the total row count.
+For example, when selecting one row based on a unique column value, the "Rows Removed by Filter" value was "one less" than the total row count.
 Very sensible.
 None of the other rows matched the filter condition.

 However, for *different* unique values, "Rows Removed" might be "slightly" less, nearly none at all, or something in between.

-In the example below, from 20210 total rows, matching one row, we see 20187 were evaluted and discarded.
+In the example below, from 20210 total rows, matching one row, we see 20187 were evaluated and discarded.
 Where does 20187 come from?

 ![Analyzing Rows Removed by Filter in psql](/assets/images/posts/query-code.jpg)
 <small>Analyzing "Rows Removed By Filter" in psql</small>